 Modern business is changing the way B2B payments are made.
 Today, automation is the driving force behind how we get paid.
-Paper checks have been almost completely replaced by electronic transfers in the consumer arena, but business-to-business payment options have been slower to evolve.
+Paper checks have been almost completely replaced by electronic payments in the consumer arena, but business-to-business payment options have been slower to evolve.

 What are B2B Payments?